hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

 @@ arrays-examples/maps-have-reference-semantics.php @@

 This difference makes it very difficult to migrate from Containers to arrays.
-It is recommended to not share a mutable reference to a Collection accross a codebase.
+It is recommended to not share a mutable reference to a Collection across a codebase.
 If this is required for the correctness of your program, but you are migrating to Hack arrays, you can use `HH\Lib\Ref<T>`.
 Pass a `Ref<dict<string, string>>` around your program instead of a `Map<string, string>`.
 This makes it obvious that you intend to mutate the dict.